deepakarjunk-dak/Student-Course-Completion-Prediction-Model/README.md

 ## 🚀 Problem Statement
-Online Ed-Tech platforms face challenges in identifying students at risk of dropping out.
+Online Ed-Tech platforms experience significant student dropouts, resulting in reduced course completion rates and negative impact on the business.
+Hence, there is a need for a predictive model that can accurately estimate a student’s likelihood of completing a course based on learning behavior, engagement and technological factors etc.

+## 💡 Suggested Solution
-This project aims to predict course completion early so that proactive interventions can be implemented.
+This project aims to predict course completion early so that proactive interventions can be implemented and facilitating the company to ensure student retention and successful completion of the course that proactively increases the company’s profit.

 ## 📂 Dataset
 The dataset used for this project is publicly available on Kaggle: